grip-on-software/collaboration-graph/README.md

 - `encrypt_url`: The URL prefix for the encryption endpoint server to connect to request the encrypted version of a name for searching purposes.
-The server must have this JSON endpoint, when given the unencrypted `value` in a query string, provide a result, which is a JSON object containing two items: the the encrypted variant of the provided value with the key `value`, and the encryption level of this variant with the `ecncryption` key.
+The server must have this JSON endpoint, when given the unencrypted `value` in a query string, provide a result, which is a JSON object containing at least two
+  items: the encrypted variant of the provided value with the key `value`, and the encryption level of this variant with the `ecncryption` key.
+The controller API in the `data-gathering` repository has an `encrypt` endpoint that is compatible with this expected response.
 If the URL is an empty string, then searching for persons with encrypted names in the graph is not possible.
 - `visualization_url`: The URL to the visualization hub.
 This may include a protocol and domain name, but does not need to in case all the visualizations and the collaboration graph are hosted on the same domain (for